Skip to content

 dotnet tool install Balsam.LicensingTool --global

-Upon successful installation you should see a message similar to this:
+Upon successful installation you should see output similar to this:

 You can invoke the tool using the following command: Balsam.LicensingTool